 Given the size and impacts on the agricultural industry, particularly on grain traders in Australia, the New South Wales government has applied to the Australian Pesticides and Veterinary Medicines Authority for approval of chemical, Bromadiolone to be available for agricultural use.
 This chemical, which effectively sees the rodent, bleed to death once they have ingested the product.
 The mice then face death within minutes, as opposed to the hours it takes with traditional baiting methods.

-One of the major concerns raised about the use of Bromadiolone is its potential effects of native wildlife, however with the mice breeding at never seen before levels and bumper grain yields and the livelihood of many Australian grain producers at stake, it is worth looking into all options to irradicate this pest.
+One of the major concerns raised about the use of Bromadiolone is its potential effects on native wildlife, however, with the mice breeding at never seen before levels and bumper grain yields and the livelihood of many Australian grain producers at stake, it is worth looking into all options to irradicate this pest.

 How Grainwise can assist?

 The team at Grainwise are fully aware of the impacts that the mouse plague has had and could potentially have in the future in the area, and we encourage all grain producers in the area to make contact with our expert planners and advisers, to ensure we can create a suitable plan for your crop.
-Our team offer effective and easy solutions to engage grain producers with buyers maximising your profitability and efficiency.
+Our team offer practical and easy solutions to engage grain producers with buyers maximising your profitability and efficiency.
 We can work through the issues you are experiencing in response to the mouse plague, offering baiting and storage suggestions to reduce the impact of the plague on your future grain yields.
+Make the call to get in touch with the Grainwise team today.